 Regular exercise can help address some of the underlying health conditions that contribute to heart disease:

 But exercise is not only good for heart health – it’s good for the whole body.
 Studies have found regular exercise:

 - Boosts levels of "feel good" chemicals called endorphins

 As we become older, exercise has also been shown to:

 - Reduce the risk of dementia among older men (by walking three kilometres a day)

-- Help to build healthy bones and keep them that way over the years (especially through a combination of running/walking and weight-bearing exercise).
+- Help to maintain healthy bones (preventing osteoporosis) especially through a combination of running/walking and weight-bearing exercise.

 Starting an exercise plan

 Important — if you are over 60 years of age, relatively unfit, or have existing health problems, talk with your GP before you commence new exercise plans and get their advice on an appropriate level of physical activity for you.
 If you feel any pain or discomfort you should stop exercising.

 A good exercise plan starts with the aim of incorporating some moderate-intensity physical activity into most days of the week.
 Some experts say you should start with a minimum of 30 minutes a day, but any regular daily increase in exercise is worthwhile.
 Plenty of activities qualify, including walking, housework, shopping, mowing the lawn and gardening.
 Once you have started, you can pick up the pace, increasing the intensity of your exercise and, with it, your overall fitness.